 Targeted therapy for lung cancer

-Targeted cancer therapy may be used alone, in combination with other types of targeted therapy or with other lung cancer treatments, such as chemotherapy, radiation therapy and interventional pulmonology.
+Targeted therapy drugs are designed to attach themselves to specific receptors and proteins unique to cancer cells.
+Targeted therapy may be used alone, in combination with other types of targeted therapies or with other lung cancer treatments, such as chemotherapy, radiation therapy or interventional pulmonology.

 What is targeted therapy?

 Targeted therapies are drugs or other substances designed to block the growth and spread of cancer by preventing cancer cells from dividing or by destroying them directly.
 While standard chemotherapy affects all cells in the body, targeted therapy directs drugs or other specially created substances (e.g., immune system proteins developed in the lab) to attack cancer cells.
 The goal of targeted therapy is to interfere with genes or proteins involved in tumor growth to block the spread of the disease.

 By targeting specific molecules that are responsible for the growth, progression and spread of cancer, targeted therapy differs from standard chemotherapy, which attacks the disease systemically and, therefore, also damages healthy cells.
 Because targeted therapy specifically seeks out cancer cells, it is designed to reduce the harm to healthy cells, which may lead to fewer side effects than standard chemotherapy.

 Targeted therapies serve as the foundation of precision medicine, which uses information about a tumor’s DNA profile to identify additional treatment options.
 Tailored treatments target abnormalities that may be found in each tumor’s DNA profile.
 This innovation marks a shift from traditional treatments designed for the average patient, toward more precise therapies.